 Akeeba has written detailed information on this backup system in their official documentation.

 Use Content Delivery Network (CDN)

-Content Delivery Network (CDN) is used for better User Experience, reduce server load, reduce latency, and saves your server from traffic surges or spikes.
-Cloudflare is one of the CDN that you can use freely, beside its commercial packages for more advanced users.
-One of the benefit of Cloudflare CDN is that it saves your website from a level of DDOS attack, unethical attemp to comprise your website, serves the content of your website when your server is down, and many more.
+Content Delivery Network (CDN) is used for better User Experience, reduced server load, reduced latency, and saving your server from traffic surges or spikes.
+Cloudflare is one of the CDN that you can use freely, besides its commercial packages for more advanced users.
+One of the benefits of Cloudflare CDN is that it saves your website from a level of a DDOS attack, and unethical attempts to comprise your website, serves the content of your website when your server is down, and many more.